mireu-san/react-cart-system/README.md

 2. console - Warning Each child in a list should have a unique "key" prop https://stackoverflow.com/questions/71693355/warning-each-child-in-a-list-should-have-a-unique-key-prop

+3. Goods.js, Shop.js
+Both need to change all to camel case format.
+Just follow JS format from now on.

+4. For some reason, from cart, item #6 on Shop displays as always.
+This might be due to recognition error (#1 - #5.)
+How about #6?

 Bonus.
 Do 'code spliting (bundled)'